PaddlePaddle/PaddleDetection/docs/advanced_tutorials/READER_en.md

   ppdet/data/
   ├── reader.py     # Reader module based on Dataloader encapsulation
   ├── source  # Data source management module
-  │   ├── dataset.py      # Defines the data source base class from which various data sets are inherited │   ├── coco.py         # The COCO dataset parses and formats the data │   ├── voc.py          # Pascal VOC datasets parse and format data │   ├── widerface.py    # The WIDER-FACE dataset parses and formats data
+  │   ├── dataset.py      # Defines the data source base class from which various datasets are inherited │   ├── coco.py         # The COCO dataset parses and formats the data │   ├── voc.py          # Pascal VOC datasets parse and format data
+  │   ├── widerface.py    # The WIDER-FACE dataset parses and formats data
-  │   ├── category.py    # Category information for the relevant data set
+  │   ├── category.py    # Category information for the relevant dataset
   ├── transform  # Data preprocessing module
   │   ├── batch_operators.py  # Define all kinds of preprocessing operators based on batch data │   ├── op_helper.py    # The auxiliary function of the preprocessing operator